Is survivorship universal life insurance right for my family?

 - Supporting a disabled child.
 Couples who support a disabled adult child often set up a Special Needs Trust with a survivorship policy to ensure their child continues to receive care.

 - Business transition planning.
 Survivorship policies can provide the funds needed to pass down a family business, while also providing cash value for uninvolved heirs.
-The policy also can help finance a buy-sell agreement between two business partners.
+The policy also can help fund a buy-sell agreement since the proceeds are paid on the first death.

 - Estate planning.
 Death benefits will typically pass income tax-free to heirs, which can help in funding mandatory federal estate taxes.